web3privacy/constitution/proposal/genesis-proposal.md

 | **Education** | Learning materials and programs | Peter |
 | **Video** | Video content and documentaries | Babybit |
 | **Events** | Online and in-person gatherings | Tree, Andreea |

+# Part 3: Stewards

+Per Section 4 of our Constitution, three Stewards must be elected to serve as guardians of our constitutional principles and mediators in disputes.
+The following Members are nominated as our initial Stewards:

+## Proposed Stewards

+- **[Name 1]** - [Brief reason why they would be a good steward]
+- **[Name 2]** - [Brief reason why they would be a good steward]
+- **[Name 3]** - [Brief reason why they would be a good steward]

+*[Note: To be filled in during the Offsite discussion]*

+These Stewards will serve staggered terms to ensure continuity: one for 6 months, one for 9 months, and one for a full year.
+After these initial terms, all future Steward terms will be one year as specified in the Constitution.

 ## Implementation Details